jyggorath/php-requests/README.md

 /**
  * Send a HTTP PUT request
  *
- * Made to be used similarly to requests.put in Python
- *
  * @param string $url             URL (duh)
  * @param mixed  $data            Data in POST body.
 Assoc. array if form, (almost) anything if JSON, null if nothing
  * @param array  $headers         Custom request headers